 (2) The liquidator must serve the affidavit on each party to the contract (except the company) and on any person interested in the contract.

 10.3 Winding-up Part 5.7 bodies (Corporations Act s.
-583 and s.585) and registered schemes (Corporations Act s.
+583 & 585) and registered schemes (Corporations Act s.
 601ND)

 These rules apply, with any necessary adaptations, and in the same way as they apply to a company, in relation to the winding-up of a Part 5.7 body or a registered scheme.